-Don’t Panic! – A Working-Class Guide to Unemployment
+Don’t Panic – A Working-Class Guide to Employment

 Your resume should contain a Background Summary, your Education, your Employment History, Accomplishment Statements, and Core Skills that are relevant to the job(s) you’re applying for.
 Some optional sections may include an Objective Statement, Honors received, Professional Associations you belong to, and any Publications you’ve contributed to.
 Each section should aptly support your resume.
 If it’s not relevant to your job search, don’t include it.

 Before you create your resume, you really should assess yours skills.
-If you haven’t done so already, I urge you to check out chapter three of “Don’t Panic” to find out more about doing a self-assessment.
-This will help you identify skills, needs, and values you want to focus on the most.
+If you haven’t done so already, I urge you to check out my earlier post, “Don’t Panic #3 – Assess Your Skills,” to learn more about doing a self-assessment.
+This will help you identify the skills, needs, and values you want to focus on the most.
 It will also help you better address what employers are looking for.

 Resumes come in three formats: chronological, functional, and hybrid.
 Each reflects your traits and skills in a particular way, so figure out what works best for you.
 Chronological resumes are good in most cases, since employers usually want to see what your most recent job was.
 It also helps when you’re last job relates to the positions you’re applying for.
 Functional resumes highlight your skills and areas of expertise; it lists your achievements by category at the top and summarizes your employment history at the bottom.
 It’s particularly good for those trying to change career paths.
 A hybrid, in essence, is a combination of the two.